Claude for Ecommerce: 10 Things You Can Do Today

 We've watched operators replace their entire weekly business review prep with a setup like this.
 The deck is ready before the team is in the office.

-Prompt #5 — Weekly Exec Deck
+Prompt #5 — Weekly exec deck (scheduled task)

 You are my Chief of Staff.
 Every Monday at 8 AM, query Polar MCP for